-Some Borrelia antibodies in the blood are likely to spread to your CSF, so finding
+Some Borrelia antibodies in the blood are also likely to be found in your CSF.
+This

-them in your CSF does not necessarily mean you have central nervous system Lyme disease.
+means that finding them in your CSF may not mean you have central nervous system Lyme

-A higher level of antibodies to Lyme disease in your CSF than in your blood means
+disease.
+A higher level of antibodies to Lyme disease in your CSF than in your blood

 You will likely be diagnosed with central nervous system Lyme disease if your test